Restless Legs Syndrome (RLS)

 How is RLS diagnosed?

 Your healthcare provider can diagnose RLS based on your signs and symptoms, a complete medical history, and a physical exam.
 In addition, tests, such as lab tests or a sleep study, may be done.
-Currently, there is not a definitive test to diagnose restless legs syndrome.
+Currently, there is not a definitive test to diagnose RLS.

 How is RLS treated?